 Assignment.
 The Assignor hereby assigns to the Assignee all of his right, title and interest in and to all of the Interests of the Company owned by the Assignor, such assignment to be irrevocable and effective and binding on the Assignor as of the effective date hereof.

+Acceptance of Assignment and Assumption by Assignee.
+As of the effective date hereof, Assignee accepts the foregoing assignment and agrees to assume all of Assignor's obligations as owner of the Interests, subject to the terms and conditions of this Assignment.

 Membership.
 Upon the assignment of the Assignor’s Interests, the Assignee shall become the sole member of the Company, including any and all rights, powers, benefits, duties or obligations conferred or imposed on such membership under the Delaware Limited Liability Company Act.

 Governing Law.
 THE LAWS OF THE STATE OF NEW YORK SHALL GOVERN THIS ASSIGNMENT WITHOUT REGARD TO CONFLICT OF LAWS PRINCIPLES.